 2000 Good Charlotte release their self-titled debut album.

-2000 98 Degrees' new album Revelation receives a premiere in US Wal-Mart stores via an exclusive satellite broadcast concert.
+2000 98 Degrees' new album Revelation is premiered in US Wal-Mart stores via an exclusive satellite broadcast concert.

 1998 The father of Blackhawk's Dave Robbins dies of a heart attack the day after watching his son perform at the North Georgia State Fair.

-1998 Prince (who is using an unpronounceable symbol as his name) sprains his ankle at a show in Atlantic City and is forced to cancel his remaining tour dates.
+1998 Prince (who is using an unpronounceable symbol as his name) injures his ankle performing at a show in Atlantic City and is forced to postpone his remaining tour dates.

 1998 MTV Russia debuts at midnight with Prodigy Live in Moscow, a concert taped in spring 1997.
 The first Russian video on the network is Mummy Troll's "Vladivostock 2000."